TonWin618/Floai/README.md

 ## How to Use
 1. Download the compressed package for the corresponding platform and extract it.
-Here is the latest version: [Floai v1.3.0](https://github.com/TonWin618/Floai/releases/tag/v1.3.0)
+Here is the latest version: [Floai-releases-latest](https://github.com/TonWin618/Floai/releases/latest)

 2. Launch the application.
 You will see a floating button, click on it to open the chat interface.
 ![image](images/step2.png)